Better Therapeutics Inc (BTTX) Shares Down Despite Recent Market Volatility - News Heater

 Simply click here to receive it.

-The average price predicted by analysts for BTTX is $6.00, which is $6.7 above the current price.
-The public float for BTTX is 20.40M and currently, short sellers hold a 1.19% ratio of that float.
-The average trading volume of BTTX on October 16, 2023 was 385.65K shares.
+The average price suggested by analysts for BTTX is $6.00, which is $6.8 above the current market price.
+The public float for BTTX is 16.48M, and currently, shorts hold a 1.47% of that float.
+The average trading volume for BTTX on October 20, 2023 was 1.43M shares.

 BTTX’s Market Performance